-Cough remedies include an easy breathing exercise developed and used by more than 170 Soviet and Russian medical doctors.
+Persistent Cough remedies include an easy breathing exercise developed and used by more than 170 Soviet and Russian medical doctors.
 This exercise calms down urge-to-cough receptors and increases body-O2 content.
 It works well even at night.
-An additional cause of persistent cough is chronic inflammation due to positive body voltage.
-This problem can be solved by normalization of electrical voltage of the human body.
+An additional cause of a persistent cough is chronic inflammation due to positive body voltage.
+This problem can be solved by normalization of the electrical voltage of the human body.

 Why do people with asthma, bronchitis, COPD, cystic fibrosis and some other conditions suffer from persistent coughing?